-This prospectus relates to the possible resale by the selling stockholders of shares of common stock that we may issue upon conversion of our Series A Preferred Stock or upon exercise warrants that we issued to the selling stockholders.
-We are filing the registration statement, of which this prospectus forms a part, and registering the shares of common stock pursuant to the provisions of the Registration Rights Agreement we entered into with the Purchasers on February 5, 2014 and a Warrant Agreement we entered into with Hercules on April 26, 2013.
-Each selling stockholder may from time to time offer and sell pursuant to this prospectus any or all of the shares of common stock that it acquires upon conversion of its respective shares of Series A Preferred Stock or upon exercise of its respective warrants.
+This prospectus relates to the possible resale by the selling stockholders of shares of common stock that we may issue upon conversion of our Series B Preferred Stock, the Debentures or upon exercise of warrants that we issued to the selling stockholders.
+We are filing the registration statement, of which this prospectus forms a part, and registering the shares of common stock pursuant to the provisions of the Registration Rights Agreement we entered into with the Purchasers on July 21, 2014 and an engagement letter that we entered into with H.C.
+Wainwright & Co., LLC on June 13, 2014.
+Each selling stockholder may from time to time offer and sell pursuant to this prospectus any or all of the shares of common stock that it acquires upon conversion of its respective shares of Series B Preferred Stock or upon exercise of its respective warrants.